nattirat/deep_learning_transformer_sentiment_analysis/README.md

   **Sentiment Analysis** to evaluate newspaper sentiment towards this technologies

-  **Zero-Shot Classification** to categorize tweets into predefined or dynamically identified topics
+  **Zero-Shot Classification** to categorize tweets into predefined or dynamically identified topics